Visitor progress graph with details

-In business, it's imperative to make decisions based on data.
-Here's a guide to help you understand how data can inform your business decisions.
+In business, making data-driven decisions is essential.
+Here’s a guide to help you understand how data can influence your business decisions effectively.

 1. Establish your business objectives